Botanical Name: Sambucus nigra, Sambucus canadensis.

 The root, bark, and leaves of elderberry contain toxic alkaloids and cyanide glycosides which can cause nausea, vomiting, and diarrhea if ingested in large quantities.
 These parts of the plant should not be used unless under the guidance of a doctor or other professional healthcare provider.

 The dried flowers and the ripe berries, when consumed in moderation, are determined to be without risk.
-Large quantities of the flowers may cause vomiting and diarrhea.
+Large quantities of flowers may cause vomiting and diarrhea.

-The berries when eaten raw can cause nausea and vomiting, which may be due to a small amount of toxic substances in the seeds.
+The berries when eaten raw can cause nausea and vomiting, which may be due to a small number of toxic substances in the seeds.

 The commercial product Sambucol®, according to the manufacturer, should not be used by pregnant women.
 All the fresh parts of elderberry may cause allergic reactions in some people.